FuxiaoLiu/VisualNews-Repository/README.md

 - Some of the articles have the image position, image titles and keyphrases.
 We will release it soon.
 Stay tuned!

 ## Requirements
 - Python 3
 - Pytorch > 1.0

 ## Model
 The code of our model is in ./model.
+- CUDA_VISIBLE_DEVICES=0 python main.py
 If you have any questions, please email: fl3es@virginia.edu
 ![Examples from our VisualNews dataset](./model.png)

 ## Resourse